Published on Thursday, July 4, 2019 by Chittorgarh.com Team | Modified on Monday, November 18, 2019

 No, you do not need any approval from RBI to open a demat account.

-But to trade or invest in India Stock Market, you need PIS permission from RBI.
-Note that PIS (Portfolio Investment Scheme) enables NRI's to buy and sell stocks in India by routing these transactions through their NRI Bank (NRE or NRO).
-It's simple permission which the bank helps you to get.
+But to trade or invest in India Stock Market on a repatriation basis, you need PIS permission from RBI.
+Portfolio Investment Scheme (PIS) enables NRIs to buy and sell stocks in India by routing these transactions through their NRE Bank.
+The bank that has your NRI Bank Account helps you to get this permission.

 Yes, you need to close the existing Demat Account opened when you were a 'Resident Indian', and a new NRI demat account needs to be opened.
 The securities held in your old demat account can be moved to the new NRI demat account.